 Has a lender you were hoping to get an unsecured loan from asked you to pay loan insurance, up-front before you’ve even received your money?
 Unfortunately, this is a scam, one that we’re seeing more and more of.
 When the economy is less than great and people start to feel the pinch, scammers tend to come out of the woodwork to prey upon people in desperate financial situations.

 Here’s how a loan insurance scam tends to play out.
 You’ll get in contact with a loan company who offers you everything that you want, same day approval, thousands of dollars more than you expected, low-interest rates and a reasonable payment plan.
 What’s not to like?
 You’ll get the money you need with all the benefits you only dreamed of.

 Then you’ll be asked to pay for loan insurance.
-These scammers have a variety of different lies to tell you as to why loan insurance is required, but typically the reason will have something to do with alleviating some of the risk for the “lender”.
+These scammers have a variety of different lies to tell you as to why loan insurance is required, but typically the reason will have something to do with alleviating some of the risks for the “lender”.
 The amount they’ll ask for will range anywhere from a couple hundred dollars to a thousand dollars.
 And you’ll be asked to transfer the money to them via a Western Union online transfer or a pre-paid debit or credit card.

 Remember that these scammers can be extremely convincing and will try to convince you that loan insurance is an industry standard and that no matter what loan company you work with you’ll be asked to provide loan insurance.
 This is, of course, a lie, no reputable lender or loan company will ever ask you to transfer them any amount of money before they’ve even given you your loan.
 Under no circumstances should you ever…

 - Transfer money via Western Union

-- Provide your lender with a pre-paid debit or credit card
+- Provide your lender with a pre-paid debit, credit card, or gift card

 - Give any amount of money to a lender requesting payments before you’ve received the full amount of your loan